-Masha represents public and private companies, trusts, estates and high-net-worth individuals in complex tax disputes.
-She has handled all stages of tax controversies – voluntary disclosures, audits, administrative appeals, tax court, district court and appellate litigation.
+Masha chairs Fredrikson’s Tax Disputes and Litigation Group.
+She represents public and private companies, trusts, estates and high-net-worth individuals in complex tax disputes.
+She handles all stages of tax controversies – voluntary disclosures, audits, administrative appeals, tax court, district court and appellate litigation.

-- State Corporate Income and Franchise Taxes, including statutory and constitutional issues relating to physical presence and economic nexus, unitary business group composition, business and non-business income, allocation and apportionment issues (including sales factor sourcing), state tax impact of section 338(h)(10) elections and the section 382 net operating loss limitation;
+- State Corporate Income and Franchise Taxes, including nexus and Public Law 86-272, combination, business versus non-business income, allocation and apportionment issues (including sales factor sourcing), and credits (e.g., R&D, JOBZ, etc.);

-- Sales and Use Taxes, including nexus, taxation of goods and services (e.g. computer software and software as a service, telecommunication services, sales of electricity, advertising, prepared food), bundled transactions (taxable and nontaxable items or services sold together), sales for resale, definition of “sales price” (e.g. cost of goods sold, services necessary to complete the sale, delivery charges, discounts, consideration received from third parties), sourcing, exemptions (e.g. industrial production, capital equipment, advertising, occasional sales, waste management, purely public charities), qui tam actions and voluntary disclosures;
+- Sales and Use Taxes, including nexus, taxation of goods and services (e.g., digital goods, computer software, software as a service, telecommunication services, sales of electricity, advertising, prepared food), bundled transactions, sales for resale, “sales price” (e.g., cost of goods sold, services necessary to complete the sale, delivery charges, discounts, consideration received from third parties), sourcing, exemptions (e.g., qualified data center, manufacturing/industrial production, capital equipment, advertising, occasional sales, waste management, purely public charities), qui tam actions, and voluntary disclosures;

-- Real and Personal Property Taxes, including state-assessed property (railroads, pipelines) and exempt property (public hospitals, nursing homes, churches and church property and institutions of purely public charity);
+- Real and Personal Property Taxes, including state-assessed property (railroads, pipelines, utilities) and exempt property (public hospitals, hospital districts, clinics, nursing homes, churches, and institutions of purely public charity);

-- State Individual Income Tax, including residency, personal and officer liability, criminal tax matters, section 469 passive/active and section 183 hobby loss.
+- State Individual Income Tax, including audits and appeals involving residency changes, personal and officer liability, criminal tax matters, section 469 passive/non-passive income and losses, and section 183 hobby losses.

-Masha serves clients from a variety of industries, including retail, product distribution, manufacturing, financial services, insurance, computer software and hardware, energy, healthcare, hotel, cooperatives, aviation and aircraft leasing, entertainment and photographic equipment and supplies.
+Masha serves clients from a variety of industries, including retail, product distribution, manufacturing, financial services, insurance, aerospace, computer software, energy, healthcare, telecommunications, aerospace/automotive, hotel, cooperatives, restaurants, and entertainment.

 - Represented Ticketmaster in a sales tax matter before the Minnesota Tax Court.
 Following trial, the court held that Ticketmaster’s convenience charges and processing fees are not subject to the Minneapolis Entertainment Tax.

-- Represented a publicly-traded telecommunications provider (Fortune 100) in a sales and use tax dispute relating to sourcing of telephone calls as well as the taxability of free phones given away with purchases of services.
+- Represented a telecommunications provider (Fortune 100) in a sales-and-use tax dispute relating to sourcing of telephone calls as well as the taxability of free phones given away with purchases of services.

 - Represented a distributor of medical imaging equipment and x-ray consumables in a sales tax matter before the Minnesota Tax Court.
 Following trial, the court held that discounts/credits received by the distributor from manufacturers in exchange for honoring pricing agreements between the manufacturers and their customers are not part of the gross receipts from the retail sale and as such are not subject to sales tax.